 Service es (Value = or exceeding \$25,000) Timeline 1.
 Order and manage receipt of textbooks and Summer 2014 (June-July) instructional materials A properly completed purchase order will be required for 2.
 Order and manage receipt of desks, furniture each purchase decision.
 Purchase orders shall be pre- and classroom equipment numbered, kept in a secure area in the accounting 3.
 Order and manage receipt of office equipment department, and issued upon request from an authorized and supplies purchaser.
 All purchase orders shall be recorded in a 4.
 Order and manage receipt of computers, purchase order log.
-At the end of each accounting software etc. period, an aged outstanding purchase order report shall 5.
-Order and manage receipt of kitchen and other be prepared and distributed to the Executive Director. necessary equipment and other supplies d.
+At the end of each accounting software etc. period, an aged outstanding purchase order report shall 5. be prepared and distributed to the Executive Director. necessary equipment and other supplies d.
 Services Sought from the District of Columbia Public Schools